Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem5.md

 #### Usage

-*bitmapItem.hPixels*
+BitmapItem.hPixels

 #### Description

-Read-only property; `integer`; an int that specifies the width of the bitmap, in pixels.
+Read-only property; `integer`; Specifies the width of the bitmap, in pixels.

 #### Example